-At The Law Office of Jennifer J. McCaskill, LLC, located in Red Bank, we have guided hundreds of husbands and wives through their divorce in Monmouth County and adjoining counties in northeast New Jersey.
+At The Law Office of Jennifer J. McCaskill, located in Red Bank, we have guided hundreds of husbands and wives through their divorce in Monmouth County and adjoining counties in northeast New Jersey.
 One of the hot-button issues we often have to explain involves pension sharing orders and the equitable division of marital property, including retirement assets.

 We know these are emotional and frustrating times.
 We are a team of compassionate Monmouth County equitable distribution lawyers who have helped clients through the difficult process of divorce.
 We have counseled many of our clients regarding issues that pertain to their marital property, as well as other divorce and family law matters in New Jersey.
 During our dedicated decade of service, we have strived to build relationships with our clients based on honesty and integrity.
+Contact our law firm at (732) 747-1882 to schedule a free consultation.

 Even when the dissolution of the relationship is amicable and no children are involved, the division of assets and other property can be a surprisingly time-consuming, overwhelming, and costly process.
 When it comes to the equitable distribution of marital property, it is important to understand what the courts mean when they say marital property.